 Heart and lung transplantation may be an option but is reserved for patients with severe symptoms and unacceptable quality of life.
 Long-term survival after transplantation is not promising.

-All patients should be given endocarditis prophylaxis (see Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*) before dental or surgical procedures that are likely to cause bacteremia.
+All patients should be given endocarditis prophylaxis (see Table 4: Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*) before dental or surgical procedures that are likely to cause bacteremia.

 Last full review/revision March 2010 by Lee B. Beerman, MD